Leon7308/google_homepage/README.md

-Project Odin - Web dev 101
+The Odin Project - Web dev 101
 1. Basics of HTML and CSS
 2. Copy of google homepage - EASY